- Covent Garden, London,United Kingdom,WC2H 9JQ

 No, it focuses on submissions, not browser activity.

-Try Crowdmark or Canvas for grading, or GPTZero for AI detection.
+Try Crowdmark or Canvas for grading or GPTZero for AI detection.

 I’ve spent years studying EdTech platforms, from Gradescope to AI detectors, and I’ve seen firsthand how they shape classrooms.
 Unlike generic guides, this article draws from real user concerns on Quora, Medium posts, and my experiments with Gradescope’s features.
 Turnitin’s data backs the plagiarism stats, and student stories like Alex’s reflect trends I’ve observed in academic forums.